Last Updated on

 If you want something relatively inexpensive but extremely functional for the multiplayer, tournament or esports scene, the G Pro is one of the better options on the market

 Alright.
-So these were some of the best gaming headsets in our opinion.
+So these were some of the best gaming headsets for 2019 in my opinion.
 In case you have another awesome headset in mind, that you think should be in this list, feel free to comment down below.

 Headset vs Headphones

-Most people use terms headset and headphones interchangeably for each other (and I will also do the same), but it is technically wrong.
+Most people use terms headset and headphones interchangeably for each other (and I will also do the same), but it is technically not correct.

 One slight difference between headphones and headsets is that a headset actually has a built-in microphone while the headphones don't.
 This microphone obviously can't match with dedicated mics, but still it's better than nothing.